hinsoned/Active_Recall_Pro/README.md

     - [x] Add necessary GET endpoints to actions.py
 16. Enable Images in flashcards
     - Create branch
-17. Add "card search" feature
-18. Enable text editor features in card creation.
+17. Enable text editor features in card creation.
 Must persist in future studying.
     - [x] Create Brach
     - [x] Quilljs
       - [x] Add bold, italics, underline buttons
       - [x] Add list features
       - [x] Use safe to allow for render of HTML created by quiljs RTE (jinja security concerns?)
     - [x] Prevent addition of blank card
-    - [x]Prevent the addition of only cards with only spaces on them
+    - [x] Prevent the addition of only cards with only spaces on them
-19. Enable rich text editor for card edit.
+18. Enable rich text editor for card edit.
     - [x] Create Branch
     - [x] Fix existing text display in card edit window (currently appearing as HTML): Replace textarea with div for Quill editors.
     - [x] Add RTE to Card edit display.
 Initialize Quill editors in script section.
-20. Allow cards to be moved between decks
+19. Allow cards to be moved between decks
     - Create a "non-deck" for cards that are in no deck but still exist in database
-21. Create card search funtionality
+20. Create card search funtionality
     - Allow users to search through their cards based on the cards text content.
-22. Create and admin area: All users, decks, stats are visible
+21. Create an admin area: All users, decks, stats are visible
-23. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
+22. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
-24. Improve Bootstrap UI
+23. Improve Bootstrap UI
     - Cause card creation error to vanish after some time.
     - Display greeting to user
     - Make Nav bar visible